ebuckler/handbook/docs/03a-Best-Practice-Policies/vacation-and-time-off.md

 # Time off policies and practices

 We all need a break sometimes.
 We believe in taking the time you need for yourselves and your families.

-You do not need to justify time off, and whenever possible please try to arrange it in advance with your project team.

 ## Salaried employees